needle-mirror/com.unity.cloud.assets/Documentation~/troubleshooting.md

 If you can't create and upload any assets:

-* Your organization might not have the asset management feature flag enabled.
-You'll need to [request access to the beta](https://docs.unity3d.com/docs-asset-manager/manual/request-access.html).
+* Verify that your Organization have the asset management feature flag enabled.
+To enable the feature flag, [request access to the beta](https://docs.unity3d.com/docs-asset-manager/manual/request-access.html).
-* You might not have the right permissions to create and upload assets.
-You'll need to contact your Unity Organization/Project Manager to get the right permissions.
+* Based on your user role, verify that you have permission to create and upload assets.
+To get permission, contact your Unity Organization or Project administrator.